RocketChat/docs-old/administrator-guides/file-upload/README.md

 - [Minio](minio/) - selfhosted S3 compatible object storage
 - Local file system

-To change the system that you want to use from the default GridFS select the option from the "Storage Type" section.
+To change the system from the default GridFS, select the option you prefer from the `Storage Type` section.